-Although it doesn't seem like much—and it doesn't make much difference in rough construction work where the tolerances are less demanding—it can become an issue when working with plywood.
-For instance, if a woodworker is building a bookshelf where a 3/4" plywood shelf is placed into a dado cut into the shelf standards, there will be a very noticeable 1/32" gap, and the shelf will feel a bit sloppy in the dado.
-To combat this, the dado should be cut at 23/32" to ensure a proper fit.
+Although with 1/32-inch difference doesn't seem like much—and it doesn't make much difference in rough construction work where the tolerances are less demanding—it can become an issue in precision woodworking.
+For instance, if a woodworker is building a bookshelf where a "3/4-inch" plywood shelf is placed into a dado slot cut with a 3/4-inch router bit, there will be a very noticeable 1/32-inch gap, and the shelf will feel a bit sloppy in the dado.
+To combat this, the dado should be cut at 23/32 inch to ensure a proper fit.
 All fine cabinetry and woodworking projects need to take into account the differences between nominal and actual measurements of plywood and other wood boards.